 What is the opposition axis in shadow work astrology?
 The opposition axis describes the most natural projection axis in a chart.
 Dominant placements in one sign or house tend to push their opposite qualities into shadow.
 When you feel strong irritation toward others’ behavior, it often reflects qualities from your own opposition axis that you have not yet integrated.

 How is shadow work different from regular astrology?
 Standard astrology interpretation describes how placements operate.
-Shadow work astrology specifically looks for where energy is operating outside conscious awareness not what you actively express but what runs beneath your awareness and shapes your choices without your knowledge.
+Shadow work astrology specifically looks for where energy is operating outside conscious awareness; not what you actively express, but what runs beneath your awareness and shapes your choices without your knowledge.

 What is the Pluto generational shadow in astrology?
 The Pluto generational shadow is the collective unconscious pattern shared by everyone born during the same Pluto sign era.
 Because Pluto spends 12 to 31 years in each sign, entire cohorts carry a shared psychological blind spot around that sign’s themes.
 Individual shadow work is incomplete without also examining which generation-level shadow you have been swimming in since birth.